Arsenal21/stripe-payments/stripe-payments/readme.txt

 = WIP 1.9.13 =
 - Added option to disable Order creation after purchase.
 Useful if you don't want to save purchase info on your website.
+- Customer shipping address is added to payment metadata if available.
+You can see it in your Stripe Dashboard.

 = 1.9.12 =
 - Fixed product price could not be set to zero or empty value (for donation purposes).